MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - Fix.
 When destinations didn't support direct upload, transfers from the Agent to the destination would fail.
 Direct Upload destinations are now detected and handling has been corrected when the destination doesn't support direct upload.

 - Fix.
 Added direct uploads to user log filters, both on success and failure.
 This fixes a defect in logging where Agents using the Direct Upload feature (which is now the default) wouldn't have their log entries included in the user logs.
-This will enable correct feedback for users of the Agent.
+This enables correct feedback for users of the Agent.

 ## Frontend v1.19.1 (October 28, 2020)